MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-design-scalable-semantic-models.md

 1. In the Model view, select **Calculation Group** to create a new calculation group table, group column, and item.
 Select **Yes** in the warning window to confirm the creation of the calculation group.

 > Note: Once you create a calculation group, Power BI Desktop won't create implicit measures anymore, being required from the user to create explicit measures whenever they want to aggregate data columns.
+An implicit measure occurs when, in the Report view, you use a data column from the Data pane directly in a visual.
+The visual allows you to aggregate it as a SUM, AVERAGE, MIN, MAX, or some other basic aggregation, which becomes an implicit measure.

 1. Rename the calculation group to *Analyze By Date*.